-Talent Development Secondary, a comprehensive school reform effort, has emerged after 15 years of research, applications and practices, well equipped to effectively respond to the needs of schools and districts seeking the strategies, tools, materials, supports and personnel needed to dramatically improve middle and high schools marked by low achievement and low graduation rates.
-This brief continues TDS’s track record by looking at the positive impacts experienced by Talent Development and Diplomas Now schools in the 2009-2010 academic year.
+Talent Development Secondary, a comprehensive school reform effort, has emerged after over 20 years of research, applications and practices, well equipped to respond effectively to the needs of schools and districts seeking the strategies, tools, materials, supports and personnel needed to dramatically improve middle and high schools marked by low achievement and low graduation rates.

 Through welcoming learning environments and effective instruction, Talent Development engages students in the academic and social life of the school.
 The strong ninth-grade program identifies and supports students who may otherwise fall off track; the college and career focus in the upper grades provides the relevant learning activities they need to stay on track.
 As a result, schools committed to implementing TD reforms see immediate, measurable and sustainable improvements in student engagement, achievement, advancement, and graduation.

 The body of research revealing the positive impacts of Talent Development during the middle grades on students’ progress in reading and mathematics and on helping them stay on track for an on-time graduation from high school is summarized in Chapter 28 of the Handbook of Research on Schools, Schooling and Human Development.
-Click here to read the chapter.
+Read the chapter here.